gcodeforks/apptrace/README.rst

 Apptrace for Google App Engine
 ==============================

-The apptrace package provides a WSGI middleware for tracking down memory leaks in Google App Engine Python applications.
+The apptrace package provides a WSGI middleware for tracking memory usage in Google App Engine Python applications.

 Since apptrace is meant for development and debugging purposes only, it works with the development appserver of the Google App Engine Python SDK and